shivaraju07/QRcodescanner/README.md

 # QRcodescanner
-it is an app which scans qr codes
+It is an android app which scans qr codes.

+<h1>API Used</h1>
+-ZXING library